Alejandro-Mironov/Nioxis/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.
 Hit `q` to close the window.

+Please check the [documentation](/doc/doc.md) and ... files to further take advatage of this config, like how to change themes, settings, keybinds and how to link Neovim for embedded development and Godot.